Blopez811/schedule-app/README.md

   ## License
     This application is not covered under a specific license at this time.
   ## Contributing
     We are currently not accepting public contributions for this project.
+This project currently has four contributors; Benicio Lopez, Alex Cooney, Matt Luna, and Rio Costanzo.

   ## Technologies Used
     Javascript, node.js, handlebars, CSS, sequelize, express, express-sessions, connect-session-sequelize, dotenv, mysl2, jest, bcrypt, bootstrap, new technology to us; "font-awesome", and jQuery.